rainoffallingstar/-/1218英语口语期末攻略（Predisscussion）.md

 - the wide use of surrogacy or the destory of voluntary surrogacy?
 - poor people can't access to it any more?
 - the law?
+- will make woman as tool to carry badies?
+- the need of people can't have kids for all kinds of reasons
+-
 - ...

 ##### issue 5 job-seeking  A **diploma** or experience